MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/invoice.md

 For a complete list of supported languages *see* our [prebuilt model language support](../language-support/prebuilt.md) page .

 ## Field extraction
-The Document Intelligence invoice model `prebuilt-invoice` extracts the following fields.

-::: moniker range="doc-intel-3.1.0"

-> [!div class="nextstepaction"]
-> [View samples on GitHub.](https://github.com/Azure-Samples/document-intelligence-code-samples/blob/v3.1(2023-07-31-GA)/Python(v3.1)/Prebuilt_model/sample_analyze_invoices.py)

-::: moniker-end

-::: moniker range="doc-intel-4.0.0"

-> [!div class="nextstepaction"]
-> [View samples on GitHub.](https://github.com/Azure-Samples/document-intelligence-code-samples/blob/main/Python(v4.0)/Prebuilt_model/sample_analyze_invoices.py)

-::: moniker-end

 :::moniker range=">=doc-intel-3.1.0"

-The invoice key-value pairs and line items extracted are in the `documentResults` section of the JSON output.

-For supported document extraction fields, refer to the [invoice model schema](https://github.com/Azure-Samples/document-intelligence-code-samples/blob/main/schema/2024-07-31-preview/invoice.md) page in our GitHub sample repository.
+* For supported document extraction fields, refer to the [invoice model schema](https://github.com/Azure-Samples/document-intelligence-code-samples/blob/main/schema/2024-07-31-preview/invoice.md) page in our GitHub sample repository.

+* The invoice key-value pairs and line items extracted are in the `documentResults` section of the JSON output.

 ### Key-value pairs